BartMassey/fml/README.md

 almost-best lineup.

 ## Notes

+The exchange rate between price and value appears to be
+$100K box-office per dollar in showing cost.

 This solver uses memoized depth-first search in the space of screen assignments.
 The solver is not algorithmically